Anatta336/arena/readme.md

 docker-compose up -d
 ```

+## Todo
+- [x] Draw a drone in a play area.
+- [ ] Use sandboxed function to control.
+- [ ] Play area wrapping.
+- [ ] Provide (limited) game state to sandbox.
+- [ ] Visual representation of current output state.
+- [ ] Visual for input state.

 ## Ideas
-Agents should have access to memory which persists between frames.
-Can do it themselves by accessing their iframe's window object?
+- Agents should have access to memory which persists between frames.
+Block access to `window` and other things that'd normally persist, so we can do replay.

+- Would it be worthwhile to have multiple `<iframe>`, one for each drone?

+- Classic toroidal space wrap.

+- Peaceful mode, encouraging choreography.

+- More than 1v1.
+Teams?

+- SpaceWar style star with gravity.

+- Utility functions for vector maths.

+- Introduction challenges.

 ## References
 - https://web.dev/articles/sandboxed-iframes#safely_sandboxing_eval